 TeamChat server

-The boundIdentity binding (anti-spoof).
+boundIdentity binding (anti-spoof).
 When the server is constructed with opts.boundIdentity, the post author and room are authoritative, taken from the binding, never from tool args.
 A runtime may pass authorAgentId / teamId / roomId in args; they are ignored.
 The binding rides the clawboo-written attach URL (roomTeamId / postAuthorAgentId), so a runtime cannot post as a peer it is not.
-When unbound (the raw stdio bin / external attach), the model must pass authorAgentId + teamId in args; the default room is team:<teamId>.
+When unbound (the raw stdio bin / external attach), the model must pass authorAgentId + teamId in args; the default room is team:<teamId>.team_chat_post

 Post a message to your team room as a named peer.
 Returns { posted: { seq, roomId, authorAgentId } }; a tool-error if the text is empty, or (unbound) if no authorAgentId + teamId were supplied.